-This article answers frequently asked questions about using a small estate affidavit to probate an estate in Texas.
+When can I use a small estate affidavit to probate an estate in Texas?

-Small Estate Affidavits (called SEA for short) can be an affordable way to transfer property to a decedent’s heirs.
-You may be able to use an SEA to probate an estate in Texas if you meet all of the requirements set out in the Texas Estates Code Chapter 205.
-Some of the important requirements include:
+Small Estate Affidavits (SEAs) can be an affordable way to transfer property to a decedent’s heirs.
+You may be able to use an SEA to probate an estate in Texas if you meet all of the requirements of Texas Estates Code Chapter 205.
+The important requirements include:

 - The decedent died without a will.